 Magnesium deficiency can affect in essence every organ system in our bodies.

 ♥Leg Cramps – low magnesium is the major cause of cramps everywhere in the body–this includes feet and legs.
 In fact, 78% of people who suffer from leg cramps are severely magnesium deficient.
-Restless legs are another warning sign that you are magnesium deficient.
+Restless legs are another indicator that you are magnesium deficient.

-♥High blood pressure — magnesium partners with calcium at a ratio of 2:1 to support proper blood pressure and protect the heart.
-So very often if you are magnesium-deficient, you are also low in calcium which lends itself toward hypertension or high blood pressure.
+♥High blood pressure — the ratio of magnesium to calcium should be 2:1.
+This ratio supports proper blood pressure and protects the heart.
+There is a connection between low calcium and magnesium-deficiency; it lends itself toward hypertension or high blood pressure.

-♥Fatigue & lethargy — low energy, weakness and fatigue are common symptoms of magnesium deficiency.
-Many people dealing with Chronic Fatigue are low in magnesium.
+♥Fatigue & lethargy — fatigue, weakness, and low energy are frequent symptoms of magnesium deficiency.
+Chronic Fatigue is an example of people being low in magnesium.

 ♥Up to 50% of headaches have been linked to magnesium deficiency as well.

 ♥Obesity — many overweight people are undernourished because they are filling up with nutrient and fiber deficient foods.
-They are starving themselves of vital minerals when they diet.
-Magnesium makes dieting easier by supporting the brain’s sensitivity to leptin.
+Having an imbalanced diet, they deprive themselves of vital minerals like Magnesium which supports the brain’s sensitivity to leptin.

-♥Osteoporosis is a condition in which the bones become brittle and fragile from loss of tissue due to mineral deficiencies and other factors.
+♥Osteoporosis is a condition in which the bones become brittle and deteriorate due to mineral deficiencies and other factors.
 Magnesium can help build bones unlike anything else along with calcium, Vit D, Vit K and collagen.

-♥Type II Diabetes— one of the main causes of Type II II diabetes is magnesium deficiency.
+♥Type II Diabetes— one of the main causes of Type II diabetes, is magnesium deficiency.
 Diets rich in magnesium have been shown to lower the risk of this condition.

 Dr. Josh Axe recommends you take the following: